Stacks Image 4

 The Bilingual Service and a Home Language Approach

 Past iterations of the website included information about Dr Carol Stow FRCSLT, retired Consultant Speech and Language Therapist in Bilingualism.
-Carol was a pioneer in developing a ground breaking Speech and Language Therapy team ('The Bilingual Service') in Rochdale, North West Manchester, UK dedicated to working with children whose families spoke languages other than English.
+Carol was a pioneer in developing a ground breaking Speech and Language Therapy team ('The Bilingual Service') in Rochdale, North West Manchester, UK dedicated to working with children whose families spoke languages other than English (LOTE).
 This team consisted of specialist speech and language therapists, bilingual assistants and professional interpreters.
 The service worked with refugees and asylum seekers as well as members of more established local minority ethnic communities and delivered assessment and intervention in mother tongue: delivering services in at least twelve different languages at any given time.
 Children whose therapy was to be delivered in English were transferred to ‘The Monolingual Service’.
 Children and young people with a wide range of speech and language disorders benefitted from this approach, which ensured that children did not lose their home language skills through language attrition.

 Publications